MileHacker Logo

 • St. George Village Botanical Garden

-Sandy Point (seasonal closure): Known for its incredibly soft, white sand and gentle waters.
+Sandy Point (seasonal closure): Known for its incredibly soft, white beaches and gentle waters.
 Remember its seasonal closure for turtle nesting.
-Rainbow Beach (Frederiksted): A popular, lively beach near Frederiksted, known for its peaceful waters, soft sand, and beach bars.
+Rainbow Beach (Frederiksted): A popular, lively beach near Frederiksted, known for its calm waters, soft sand, and beach bars.
 Perfect for swimming, sunbathing, and watching sunsets.
 Butler Bay: Offers a more secluded experience, popular for snorkeling and diving due to its clear waters and reef formations.

 • North Shore Beaches